Fej\'er--Riesz factorization for positive noncommutative trigonometric polynomials: Examples

 is such a matrix, with the columns with first entries $\alpha^3$ and $\beta^3$ omitted.
 Making the choices in the upper $7\times 7$ block with $\alpha\beta=\beta^2=\frac{1}{\sqrt{2}}$ and all other entries $0$ obtains the positive two variable Toeplitz matrix,

 where $s=\frac{1}{\sqrt{2}}.$ A partial extension of $T_0$ to an $8\times 8$ matrix $T$ has the form

-for $z\in\CC.$ Now the lower $7\times 7$ principal minor of $T$ is fully specified, but it is not positive semidefinite.
+for $w,z\in\CC.$ Now the lower $7\times 7$ principal minor of $T$ is fully specified, but it is not positive semidefinite.
 Thus, it is not possible to complete the matrix $T_0$ to a positive semidefinite infinite two variable Toeplitz.
-In fact, the same is true with $T_0$ replaced by the upper six by six block of $T_0.$ Arguing as in Example~\ref{eg:noZm}, it follows that there is a scalar-valued two variable trigonometric polynomial
+Arguing as in Example~\ref{eg:noZm}, it follows that there is a scalar-valued two variable trigonometric polynomial

 that does not factor as $p=q^*q$ for $q$ of the form

 for any choice of compatible vectors $q_{j,k}$. \end{example}

 \makeatletter \saved@setaddresses \makeatother